nhsconnect/document-store-prototype/docs/diagrams/sequence/download-docs.md

 The diagram assumes that AWS Amplify has served the React web app; the user is logged in; has the required permissions to download docs; and has found the patient they want to download docs for (where the sequence begins).

+_Note: This diagram does not include interactions with CloudWatch._

 ```mermaid
 sequenceDiagram
     actor GP Practice/PCSE User